moonpiee/sales-analysis/README.md

 2. What was the best year for sales?
 3. What was the best month for sales?
 4. Which country sold the most product?
-5. Who is the best customer?
+5. Who is the best customer of the company?
 6. Which customer to gain trust from yet?

 Data is then visualised using charts in google sheets.